designstem/projects/waste/index.md

 #### 3.

 Tape the "hills" with double-sided tape.
-Then put the other sheet on top of it, so you’ll have long honeycomb shape cylinders.
+Then place the other sheet on top of it, so you have long honeycomb- shaped cylinders.

 -